- Written in Korean by Suk Yong Kwak, 1970’s, Korean Journal, Toronto

 when someone knocked on the door.
 It was not even the weekend, and he had no appointment with anyone, but he opened the door to find a woman there soaked to the bone, with a high-bridged nose and dark hair and average height, a western woman.
 She said in Korean, “Mr Kim?
 Is he in?”
 This big man Mr Spring, whose family name is Kim, said “Yes, my name is Mr Kim.” but he was then at a loss for words.
 That girl put one foot into the house and presented a wrapped parcel.
 It was an apple pie, still hot.
 He offered her a towel to dry off and a hot cup of tea and she said she liked insam tea.
 They talked about half an hour and he learned her name was Jane; she lived not far from there; she had just come back from Montreal after a two month stay and she immigrated to Canada from Hungary when she was young.
 The renter has changed?
 After having tea and apple pie, Mr Spring felt like he was in a dream and he could not sleep well that night.
 The next day, after work and running errands, he came back home and found lights on and cooking aromas coming from his place.
 In a small pot there was rice cooked and in the washroom, his underwear was washed and hung up to dry and his bed was neatly made.
 Mr Spring went to the basement to see if anyone was there, but on the dinner table, he found a note that said, “Mr Kim, Sorry.”
 He was annoyed and agitated.

 He was not making much money and how much should be given to this woman as house cleaner?
 His only thought was of his fiancee in Korea and what she would think.
-He twice shouted out his fiancee’s name.
+Talking to himself, he twice called out his fiancee’s name.
 He checked his closet and under his bed and searched his house for the woman.
 He tried to sleep but he felt as if the wet woman in the rain was going to creep in from the dark and could not sleep that night.
 The first night they met was Thursday night, on Friday she cooked rice and washed his underwear and on Saturday he worked overtime and after two nights of not sleeping he was feeling exhausted and if she showed up there he was going to tell her off.
 It was too early to report to the police and maybe too much trouble and he could not explain yet to the owner, so he was left to wait for her to return.
 He was angry, but also in a way expectant for her to show up.

 This is the story of Mr Spring.
 With his story I wonder about the lady in two ways.
 One, what is the her role and since when has she come in and out of this house?
 Who started to bring her into this house; who is this Mr. Kim?
 The owner of the house, do they know about it?
 Why did she not come that weekend?
 In that house, there have been 10 people.
 He tried to call previous renters and was met with a awkward laughs but they don’t know.
 Mr Kim who lived there two years ago for two weeks and now lives in LA, is he the Mr Kim?
 After that there is no Mr Kim.
 The man who was